 - Making as much network bandwidth available as possible.

 Note: Remember that these steps are only required for the initial bulk import.
-Once Assets Server is up and running, you can scale down again.
+Once Assets Server is up and running, the system can be scaled down again.